mynah22/Homelab-Guides/firstConfig.md

 ### **Set up networking:**

 We will have to configure virtual networks in order to expose physical ports to our VMs

- The idea with this configuration is to use a dedicated and secure network appliance (PFSense) to manage all traffic.
-To do so, we will be creating isolated virtual switches, so ports will only share traffic if the PFSense firewall passes them on.
+The idea with this configuration is to use a dedicated network appliance (PFSense) to manage all traffic.
+To do so, we will be creating isolated virtual  networks on each physical port, and assigning them to the pfsense vm.

-Please make sure to NOT assign vmnic0 (and the default port groups - 'Management Network' and 'VM Network') to any VMs - There are known and actively exploited vulnerabilities in version 6 of the ESXI hypervisor, which we can completely mitigate by leaving the esxi web configuration disconnected when not in use
+- *note on vSwitches and port groups:*

+    *We are building a virtual network architecture where each physical port is isolated, with it's own virtual switch and port group.
+This very straightforward architecture lets us use PFSense (as a firewall / router) to manage traffic between ports.*

+    *ESXI vSwitches and port groups can create very complex networks, and can be leveraged for many of the functions we are using PFSense for.
+I want to stress that using ESXI for network functions **should be avoided**.
+ESXI is **not designed to be a primary network appliance**.
+PFSense IS built to be a primary network appliance - It has bulletproof security, can provide any network service you need, and is super easy to configure to boot.
+Use PFSense for all traffic management, including between VMs.*

 [Navigate](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/esxiPFSenseVSwitchNavigate.jpg) to Networking > Virtual switches > Add standard virtual switch.
 Enter appropriate details then click 'Add'.
 Repeat for all of these nics:
 1. vswitch Name = WAN , Uplink 1 = vmnic1 ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/esxiPFSenseVSwitch.jpg))